 Herpes is a relatively common but mild infection to have.
 It may be present in your body for years on decades without ever flaring up for you to know that you have the virus.

-Ideally, this is where screening tests come in.
-You get screening tests done regularly, depending on your lifestyle and that picks up an infection.
+Ideally, this is where screening tests and herpes testing come in.
+You get herpes tests done regularly, depending on your lifestyle and that picks up an infection.
 It must be said though that screening tests are not the one all-end all of picking up this infection.

 Once again, as with everything, you’d have to consider the incubation period of the virus.
 We know theoretically that it can take anywhere between two to 12 days but it can be prolonged to weeks at a time.